In the guide

 Breach of contract

-If you or the consumer do not do what you agreed to do, as set out in the contract (for example, you might not deliver the right goods or provide the service on time, or the consumer might not pay), this is called being in 'breach of contract'.
+If you or the consumer do not do what you agreed to do, as set out in the contract, this is called being in 'breach of contract'.

-If you are in breach of contract, the consumer may claim for repair or replacement of goods, full or partial refund, or damages (money compensation).
+If you are in breach of contract, the consumer may be able to make a claim from you.

-In cases where the consumer cancels the contract, there are circumstances where you are entitled to claim compensation for the reduction in value of goods sold or supplied under a distance or off-premises contract.
+In cases where the consumer cancels the contract, there are circumstances where you may be able to make a claim from them.

 Back to top